 - (f) any forward contract between an acquirer and a selling shareholder to buy or sell an acquiree that will result in a business combination within the scope of Ind AS 103 Business Combinations at a future acquisition date.
 The term of the forward contract should not exceed a reasonable period normally necessary to obtain any required approvals and to complete the transaction. - (g) Ioan commitments other than those Ioan commitments described in paragraph 2.3.
 However, an issuer of Ioan commitments shall apply the impairment requirements of this Standard to Ioan commitments that are not otherwise within the scope of this Standard.
-Also, all Ioan commitments are subject to the derecognition requirements of this Standard. - (h) financial instruments, contracts and obligations under share-based payment transactions to which Ind AS 102 Share-based Payment applies, except for contracts within the scope of paragraphs 2.4-2.7 of this Standard to which this Standard applies. - (i) rights to payments to reimburse the entity for expenditure that it is required to make to settle a liability that it recognises as a provision in accordance with Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets, or for which, in an earlier period, it recognised a provision in accordance with Ind AS 37. - (j) rights and obligations within the scope of Ind AS 115,
+Also, all Ioan commitments are subject to the derecognition requirements of this Standard. - (h) financial instruments, contracts and obligations under share-based payment transactions to which Ind AS 102 Share-based Payment applies, except for contracts within the scope of paragraphs 2.4-2.7 of this Standard to which this Standard applies. - (i) rights to payments to reimburse the entity for expenditure that it is required to make to settle a liability that it recognises as a provision in accordance with Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets, or for which, in an earlier period, it recognised a provision in accordance with Ind AS 37. - (j) 2rights and obligations within the scope of Ind AS 115, Revenue from Contracts with Customers, that are financial instruments, except for those that Ind AS 115 specifies are accounted for in accordance with this Standard.

-&lt;sup>2 Substituted vide Notification No. G.S.R.
+2 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
 310(E) dated 28th March, 2018.